Skip to main content

 If you decide to stop using incident.io, we’re happy to delete application data upon request.
 Just let us know at help@incident.io.For removing specific sensitive data from alerts, escalations, incidents, or AI processing, see Managing sensitive data.

-We currently use Slack as our sole authentication mechanism, meaning no additional authentication strategy or provider is required.However, your organisation chooses to authenticate with Slack — whether that’s directly or with a single sign-on provider — that same authentication mechanism is used to access incident.io.For the web application, temporary sessions are granted when you sign in with Slack.
+By default, users authenticate via Slack — however your organization authenticates with Slack (directly or via a single sign-on provider), that same mechanism is used to access incident.io.You can also configure SAML SSO to authenticate users through your identity provider instead.For the web application, temporary sessions are granted when you sign in.
 These periodically expire and are refreshed by redirecting the user through the OAuth flow.
 We can also revoke these tokens.

 Yes, incident.io has been approved by Slack and can be found in the Slack App Store here.